 Of course, while there are a number of benefits associated with debt, there are also serious risks.
 Our company rescue experts have turned around profitable companies that sourced too much debt too quickly.
 Those in riskier business sectors may also have a higher cost of debt, which can prove problematic.

-At Jameson, Smith & Co., we can help businesses avoid cash-flow problems in the first instance, and source alternative forms of finance to help you grow.
+At Company Debt, we can help businesses avoid cash-flow problems in the first instance, and source alternative forms of finance to help you grow.
 Please call 08000 746 757 for no-obligation business debt advice.